SteveGoodenough/AoC-2020/README.md

 Python doesn't have an xor for the 2nd part of the challenge, but doing a `bool != bool` gave me the same thing

+## day 3

+### part 1

+Did this by working through the terrain and keep a count of my x position (y is the line I'm processing).
+After checking if there's a tree I can increment the x position by the offset (3) and if it runs off the side of the map, then just rotate back to the start by how far it went over by.

+### part 2

+As the offset was variable it was easy to pass this as a parameter and worked out of the gate, but the change to the vertical offset meant I changed to an enumerate to allow me to know the line I was on and then do a mod to see if the line is processed or skipped.

+Getting a total just means doing all the calls and multiplying them together (didn't see a need to test this)